Incorporating in Ohio

 When you hire Ohio Registered Agent to incorporate your company you get:

-• Option to add a trade name (DBA) for your corporation for $125 plus state fees after completing your purchase.
-Just add “Trade Name Service” inside your client portal.
+- Option to add a Trade Name (DBA) for your corporation for $125 plus state fees after completing your purchase.
+Just add “Trade Name (DBA)” at checkout.

 Ohio Corporation Advantages